benmneb/word-of-the-buddha/web/content/08_7_right-mindfulness.md

 1. When there was restlessness and remorse in you …
 1. When there was doubt in you, you are mindful that there was such doubt.
 When there is no such doubt, you are mindful that there is no doubt.
 You also understand how such doubt arises, how to let go of doubt, and how doubt doesn’t arise again.

-<span class="sutta-ref">MN 39</span> Suppose you took out a loan and your business was successful.
+<span className="sutta-ref">MN 39</span> Suppose you took out a loan and your business was successful.
 Then you repaid that loan and there was enough left over for your own enjoyment and for that of your family.
 As a result, you would be glad and full of joy.

 Or suppose you were very ill, you couldn’t eat or sleep, and had no strength.
 Later, however, you recovered, could eat and sleep again, and you regained your strength.
 As a result, you would be glad and full of joy.